 Bernd Leukert became a member of our Management Board on January 1, 2020.
-He is our Chief Technology, Data and Innovation Officer and is responsible for the Chief Information Office, the Chief Technology Office, Chief Data Office, Chief Security Office as well as CB/IB/CRU Settlement Operations.
+He is our Chief Technology, Data and Innovation Officer and is responsible for the Chief Information Offices for the Infrastructure areas and the business divisions, Chief Technology Office, Technology Infrastructure, Chief Data Office, Chief Security Office, Strategy & Innovation Network as well as CB/IB/CRU Settlement Operations.